 After that we started walking back, hoping to get all the way to Cachora.
 We started a non stop down to the river, where we had lunch break and some rest.
 After that a steep up all the way to the top.
 By the time we reached Capuliyoc the weather turned bad with rain and very strong wind so we decided to stay there.
 To camp behind the house was free but probably because we bought our dinner and breakfast there.
 Which wasn’t expensive at all, good and quite big.
 The owners are very nice and friendly people.

 Day 5.
 Capuliyoc – Cachora – bus to Cusco, 2 hours walk, 3 hours drive

 Next morning after big and cheap breakfast in we walked for 2 hours back to Cachora, took a taxi uphill for 5soles, then bus to Cusco in 3hours we got back.

-We were very glad we did it on our own, without a tour, it was definitely worth of the efforts.
+We were very glad we did Choquequirao trek without a guide, it was definitely worth of the efforts.
 The trek itself is not difficult, except steep ups on the way to and back the rest is easy, just take your time, have breaks, don’t make your backpack too heavy.
 Trek doesn’t require special training, altitude is not a big problem (the highest point is 3050m), after couple of days in Cusco you’ll be ok.
 In Cachora you can arrange a mule to carry your stuff.

 If you want to know food prices in supermarkets of Cusco, our recommendations of hostels, cafes etc. check here.